HanJos93/Summative-Assignment-2---Phishing-Quiz/README.md

 <img width="1523" height="754" alt="Figma Board" src="https://github.com/user-attachments/assets/19dd41c4-100a-4fb1-ace1-c94f550b72ab" />
 **Figure 4:** _[Wireframe](https://www.figma.com/design/N2lCCsXgoQUMk3etvyxnPV/Phishing-Quiz-GUI-Design?node-id=0-1&t=H2QeXzAVHVivouVx-1) developed on Figma_

 Before building this visualisation I gathered examples of current Buckinghamshire Council employee training course and elected to use a similar layout and the exact colours used to represent the organisation.
 This ensures that it follows the brand guidelines as well as being recognisable to internal staff as a Buckinghamshire Council product.
-Designing the first frame of the quiz was the most important as it would set a design precedent that all following GUI frames, buttons and labels would need to adhere to maintain the integrity of the not only the quiz design but also the brand image.
+Designing the first frame of the quiz was the most important as it would set a design precedent that all following frames, buttons and labels would need to adhere to maintain a consistent design philosophy.
 As the data this quiz generates needs to be stored permanently, it is vital that the user is required to enter the necessary information before being able to move on.
 Therefore, this first frame needed to be easy to understand and linear to reduce chances users become lost, as a result I decided to include only a quiz header, username entry field as well as a help button.
-The quiz header and help button are static elements which appear in all stages of the quiz.
 Once the user enters their name, they can select the enter button to confirm the name and move on to the quiz.

 After designing the initial layout, the next step was to consider the style of question the quiz would ask.
 Again, I took references from existing training courses and found the majority of them use multiple-choice style questions to test users’ knowledge, therefore the logical choice would be to create my quiz as multiple-choice as it should be an easily recognisable format to the majority of users.
 Once the user has selected an answer to each question, they will be able to select a submit button to record their information and end the quiz.
-The overall user journey is very linear and leaves little room for confusion or misunderstanding.

 ### Functional and non-functional requirements